The Formula 1 of Gaming: Why Purpose-Built Hardware Still Wins.

 A Brief History of the Living Room

-It started in 1966 with engineer Ralph H. Baer[cite: 19].
-By 1972, the Magnavox Odyssey became the world's first home console—so basic that players had to tape plastic sheets to their TVs for color[cite: 20, 21].
-After the industry nearly collapsed in the crash of 1983, Nintendo stepped in with the NES in 1985, single-handedly reviving gaming as a cultural phenomenon[cite: 26, 27, 28].
-From the 3D revolution of the Sony PlayStation (1994) to the motion-control craze of the Nintendo Wii (2006), consoles have consistently redefined how we interact with technology[cite: 33, 38].
+It started in 1966 with engineer Ralph H. Baer.
+By 1972, the Magnavox Odyssey became the world's first home console — so basic that players had to tape plastic overlays to their TVs for color.
+After the industry nearly collapsed in the crash of 1983, Nintendo revived it with the NES in 1985, re-establishing gaming as mainstream entertainment.
+From the 3D revolution of the Sony PlayStation (1994) to the motion-control era of the Nintendo Wii (2006), consoles have consistently changed how people interact with technology.

 The 2026 Comparison: Console vs. PC